-The two classes International Sales Law (two credit hours) and Central European Legal Systems in Transition (one credit hour) will be conducted in an air-conditioned classroom in the Eötvös Loránd University School of Law, the most prestigious law school in Hungary.
+The two classes International Copyright Law (two credit hours) and Central European Legal Systems in Transition (one credit hour) will be conducted in an air-conditioned classroom in the Eötvös Loránd University School of Law, the most prestigious law school in Hungary.
 Students enrolled in the Loyola program will have the use of the modern library located in this imposing building.

-The following day there will be a bus tour which will feature the Margaret and Chain bridges, the House of Parliament, the Royal Castle, the Matthias Church, the Fisherman’s Bastion, Hero Square and more.
+On Sunday, July 10, we will have a bus tour of central Budapest, followed by a welcome dinner at a restaurant located near the law school and the Hotel Erzsebet.
+The bus tour which will feature the Margaret and Chain bridges, the House of Parliament, the Royal Castle, the Matthias Church, the Fisherman’s Bastion, Hero Square and more.
 The tour also visits Gellert Hill for fantastic photo opportunities of the city.

 Individual trips on separate days will be scheduled to the Parliament, the Presidential Palace, the Constitutional Court and a law firm.

-On Saturday, June 23rd there will be an optional all-day bus tour (for an extra fee) of the picturesque and historic Danube Bend region, including the towns of Esztergom, Visegrád, and Szentendre.
+On Saturday, July 16, there will be an optional all-day bus tour (for an extra fee) of the picturesque and historic Danube Bend region, including the towns of Esztergom, Visegrád, and Szentendre.

-Exams will be held for both classes on Saturday, June 30, and a farewell dinner cruise on the Danube will follow.
-We recommend that students not plan to leave Budapest until Sunday, July 1st in order to accommodate the exam schedule.
+Exams will be held for both classes on Saturday, July 23, and a farewell dinner cruise on the Danube will follow.
+We recommend that students not plan to leave Budapest until Sunday, July 24, in order to accommodate the exam schedule.

 The Budapest program is scheduled so that it can be easily combined with the Loyola program in Vienna.
 The official end of the Vienna program is the day that the Budapest program begins.
 For students already planning to go to Vienna, adding the two-week, three-credit-hour program in Budapest helps to maximize the credits you earn and enhance your summer travel experience in Europe.